-- You could feel that you must make difficult decisions about your medical care. - Genetic test results may affect relationships with family members, your spouse or partner, or children.
-This information may be upsetting to your family members and strain relationships. - You may be concerned that you will be discriminated against because you have a pathogenic variant.
-State and federal law provide some protections against discrimination by most health insurers and employers based on genetic information.
-However, these laws do not prohibit the use of test results in connection with health insurance, benefits, or employment.
-Please see the section on confidentiality (page 4) in this document for more information. - If you do not have a pathogenic variant, but a family member does, you may experience feelings of guilt about not having inherited the pathogenic variant that other family members have. - There is a possibility of learning sensitive information about your family that you may not have known prior to testing.
-For instance, if more than one family member is tested, there is a chance of learning about nonpaternity or unknown adoption. - In some cases, genetic testing may identify a change in a gene that is present in some of your cells, but not all.
+- You could feel that you have to make difficult decisions about your medical care. - Genetic test results may affect relationships with family members, your spouse or partner, or children.
+This information may be upsetting to your family members and strain relationships. - You may be concerned that you will be discriminated against because you have a gene mutation.
+GINA, the Genetic Information Nondiscrimination Act of 2008 is a federal law that protects against discrimination by most health insurers and employers based on genetic information.
+However, coverage for life, long-term care and disability insurance may be affected by test results.
+Please see the section on confidentiality (page 4) in this document for more information. - If you do not have a gene mutation, but a family member does, you may experience feelings of guilt about not having inherited the gene mutation that other family members have. - There is a possibility of learning sensitive information about your family that you may not have known prior to testing.
+For instance, if more than one family member is tested, there is a chance of learning about non-paternity or unknown adoption.

+In some cases, genetic testing may identify a change in a gene that is present in some of your cells, but not all.
 This finding is called mosaicism.
 We may not be able to establish whether this finding is clinically relevant for you and/or your family.
 In rare cases, additional work up may be needed to rule out malignancy.